RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 - If the user is running Linux, they should install this bundle in Firefox by going to `Settings`, searching for `Certificates`, pressing `View Certificates`, selecting the `Your Certificates` tab, then `Import` and selecting the `.pfx` file.
 Then restart FireFox and try again.

 - If the user is running Windows they should double-click the `.pfx` file, select `Current User` in the dialog box that pops up, confirm the file to import, enter the password for the `.pfx` file, allow the wizard to decide where to put the certificates and press `OK` to add the lot.
+They _must_ then delete the `.pfx` file from any place it might have been stored (disk, e-mail with attachment, etc.)

 - If the user has an Android phone they should go to  `Settings` > `Security and privacy` >  `More security and privacy` > `Encryption and credentials` > `Install a certificate` > `VPN and app user certificate`, select the `.pfx` file, enter the password, and install it.
+They _must_ then delete the `.pfx` file from any place it might have been stored (disk, e-mail with attachment, etc.)

 - Open a browser and make an HTTPS connection to the `https://remote_machine`; it should prompt for the certificate to use: chose the one it offers, which will be the one just installed, and then the proper HTML page should appear.